Spotting three days after Pap smear

 I am currently 10 weeks pregnant.
 At my first prenatal visit, my doctor performed a pap smear and noted that if I have any spotting afterward, it is cervical not uterine blood and that it would not render me niddah.
 The exam was Wednesday and I did have some slight spotting that day and early the next morning (Thursday).
 There was no spotting on Friday; however, on Shabbos I did have some more spotting, which was on toilet paper and a white pantiliner.
 I do not know if this was a continuation of spotting from the pap smear or something else.
 Does this render me niddah?

-For the future, you should take precautions against becoming niddah from further staining by wearing colored underwear or a pantyliner, and waiting 15 seconds after urinating before wiping.
-You can read our articles on stains for more details.
+For the future, you should take precautions against becoming niddah from further staining by wearing colored underwear or a pantyliner, and waiting at least a few seconds (ideally 15 seconds) after urinating before wiping.
+You can see our pages on stains and toilet paper for more details.

 Please feel free to get back to us with any further questions.